Near escapes in Minnesota

 There's also shopping downtown and at Pottery Place, and plenty of good places to stay and eat.
 Colvill Park, on the south edge of town, is a good place to watch for bald eagles.

-Itasca State Park .
+Itasca State Park.
 This park is wonderful in summer and fall, but it's also crowded.
-Have it to yourself when snow drapes the old-growth white pines, the headwaters and miles of trails.
+Have it mostly to yourself when snow drapes the old-growth white pines, the headwaters and miles of trails.

-Try to catch one of two lantern-lit ski and concert evenings, and stay at the Itasca Suites next to Douglas Lodge.
+Try to catch one of two lantern-lit ski and concert evenings, and stay at the Itasca Suites next to Douglas Lodge or at the Headwaters Inn.